France's Sarkozy seen losing runoff despite gains

 SARKOZY IN CORNER

-Sarkozy is set to unveil his manifesto at a news conference on Thursday, 16 days from the first round of voting and more than two months after Hollande presented his 60-point programme.
+Sarkozy is set to unveil his manifesto at a news conference on Thursday, 16 days from the first round of voting and more than two months after Hollande presented his 60-point program.

 While Hollande has lost steam, making few headlines since proposing a 75 percent "millionaires tax" at the end of February, Melenchon has stolen the spotlight with combative oratory that appeals to the urban middle-class as much as to disgruntled blue-collar workers.